Reads and writes database blocks and modifies data in memory.

 When you open the view buffer (with the OPEN

-command), you indicate the InterSystems IRIS database (CACHE.DAT) to be associated with the view buffer.
+command), you indicate the InterSystems IRIS database (IRIS.DAT) to be associated with the view buffer.
 Using the VIEW

 command, you can then read individual blocks from the InterSystems IRIS database into the view buffer.